kaneki003/Token-Swap-Platform/README.md

 6. **Deployment challenges**
    - Running two servers simultaneously (local Hardhat chain and the main backend server) complicated the deployment process.

+7. **Cross-Chain**
+   - Lack of time and multiple local chain were difficult to handle.